hoxnox/ssdll/BUILD.md

 * Open `ssdll/ssdll.pro` project and build it
 * [optional] Copy results (ssdll.lib, ssdll.dll) to the `libs/` directory

-Last step is optional and should be executed only in a case you want to quickly try the result using `ssdll-test` project.
+Last step is optional and should be done only in a case you want to try the library using `ssdll-test` project.
 This project builds to an executable which accepts path to .ifo file as 1st argument and then loads it and translates user input.